Content starts here

 Search

-AARP to Medicare: Pay Health Professionals for Training Caregivers
+Medicare to Pay Health Professionals for Training Caregivers

-AARP filed comments with the Centers for Medicare & Medicaid Services on Sept.
-11 supporting the proposal, which would allow doctors, nurse practitioners, clinical psychologists, physical therapists and other health care providers to bill Medicare in some circumstances for time spent training caregivers to implement a loved one’s treatment plan.
+The decision means doctors, nurse practitioners, clinical psychologists, physical therapists and other health care professionals will be able to bill Medicare in some circumstances for time spent training caregivers to implement a loved one’s treatment plan.

-The nation’s 48 million caregivers provide an estimated $600 billion in unpaid care each year, saving taxpayers billions by delaying or preventing costly nursing home stays, we told the agency.
-They are often asked to perform medical tasks, including giving injections and providing pain management, but too often they don’t get the training and education they need, in part because health professionals aren’t permitted to bill for providing those services.
+Family caregivers provide an estimated $600 billion in unpaid care each year, saving taxpayers billions by delaying or preventing costly nursing home stays, our letter to CMS said.
+They are increasingly asked to perform medical tasks, such as giving injections and providing pain management, but too often don’t get the training and education they need, in part because health professionals have not been allowed to bill for those services.

-“It recognizes the critical role that family caregivers play, creates incentives for providers to engage with them and integrate them into the broader care team, and most importantly, provides them with the training and support they need,” she said.
+“This is a huge step forward for America’s over 48 million family caregivers, who are an essential but often invisible part of almost any care team,” Nancy LeaMond, AARP chief advocacy officer, said in a statement Thursday.
+“It recognizes the critical role that family caregivers play, creates incentives for providers to engage with them and integrate them into the broader care team, and most importantly, it provides them with the training and support they need.”

-Editor's note: This article was originally published on July 14, 2023.
-It has been updated to reflect new information.
+Editor's note: This article updates one originally published on July 14, 2023, with new information.

 Get Our Daily Newsletter